 The biggest benefit of using the standalone version of WordPress is control.

-You can do whatever you want (in accordance with your host’s terms and conditions, of course) and you can install whatever plugins you like (if you’re not sure what a plugin is or what they do, read this guide – What is a WordPress Plugin?).
+You can do whatever you want (in accordance with your host’s terms and conditions, of course) and you can install whatever plugins you like.

 You can only install plugins on a WordPress.com site if you opt for the Business plan, which comes with a hefty price tag for newbies.
 This freedom to do whatever you want is why so many people prefer the WordPress.org version.

 - You can add as many free and premium themes and plugins as you like, and you have full access to the code of each one.

 - If you want to get into creating your own themes or plugins, you can do that and upload them to your site without going through any kind of approval process.